BS in Nursing- Traditional and Accelerated Second-degree Programs

 Phone: (414) 277-4522

 The Bachelor of Science in Nursing (BSN) program prepares individuals for the role of the professional nurse.
-Students graduate with the knowledge and skills necessary to care for individuals, families, and communities in complex health care environments.
+Students graduate with the knowledge, skills, and attitudes necessary to care for individuals, families, and communities in complex health care environments.
 The MSOE School of Nursing (SON) offers two curriculum tracks to earn a BSN: a traditional, full-time track and an accelerated second-degree track.

 BS in Nursing Traditional Track (BSN)